lvulliard/VisuMPN/README.md

 ### Variants exploration

 Filter variants to select only the somatic mutations with sufficient evidence.
+Represent mutated gene per patient and co-occurrence of variants.

 ## Changelog